JetBrains/gradle-grammar-kit-plugin/README.md

     // tag or short commit hash of Grammar-Kit to use (see link below).
 Default is 2020.3.1 grammarKitRelease = '6452fde524'

+    // optionally provide an IntelliJ version to build the classpath for GenerateParser/GenerateLexer tasks intellijRelease = '203.7717.81'
 }
 ```